RADIATE IS ENDING IN JUNE 2023. NEW PROPOSALS CAN NO LONGER BE SUBMITTED!

 - Highly-charged ions

-After you choose a category, you will need to write your experiment proposal.
+Prepare your proposal After you choose a category, you will need to write your experiment proposal.
 It consists of a scientific case and an experimental plan explaining what you want to investigate and what you are hoping to achieve.
 We provided a template for you to use below.
+Please note that there is a maximum of 80 hours of beamtime per proposal.
+Please ensure all information is as straightforward and short as possible (max.
+2 pages) for a speedy evaluation process.
+The following information needs to be included in your proposal: 1.
+Title

 2. Motivation and scientific background